Web3-Builders-Alliance/Flarnrules-CW-Q1-2023/capstone/sentry_nodes/dev_log.md

   running `wasmd` in the sentry_nodes folder gives me a "command not found" error.
 That's not good.
 Okay looks like I need to be **in** the wasmd directory, which means I need to open up another terminal.

+Ok even in the wasmd directory I get a "command not found".
+Somthing is wrong.

+This quickstart is causing me some headaches, maybe I can just go to the official juno docs and use juno instead.

+Juno testnet setup:

+First, I know from another WBA classmate that the juno smart contract testing tool is fairly intuitive, so maybe the docs are better.
+I'm officially stuck after reading Juno docs, they just send me to book.cosmwasm.com

+Let's look at what I did for the pisco-1 testnet.